 Left; Fig. 1: Hans Nosek for Ceramic Art Company, Trenton, N. J. Two-handled vase with scenic decoration, 1905.
 Porcelain, enamel, gold.
 H. 17, W. 12, Diam.
 8½ in.
 Marked: Printed green mark, CAC in a wreath above LENOX.
 Gift of Brown-Forman, Incorporated, 2006 (2006.45.1).
 Right; Fig. 2: Maria Longworth Nichols for Rookwood Pottery, Cincinnati, Ohio.
 “Oriental” vase, 1883.
 Earthenware with underglaze slip decoration.
 H. 20½, Diam.
 10½ in.
 Marked: impressed on bottom, kiln-shaped stamp, G (ginger clay), ROOKWOOD / 1883.
-Purchase 1985 Mathilde Oestrich Bequest Fund and Eva Walter Kahn Bequest Fund (85.281). |
+Purchase 1985 Mathilde Oestrich Bequest Fund and Eva Walter Kahn Bequest Fund (85.281).

 by Ulysses Grant Dietz

 The Newark Museum, founded in 1909, began collecting art pottery from the start.
 From its first art pottery exhibition in 1910 until the death of its founding director, John Cotton Dana, on the eve of the Great Depression, the museum was one of the nation’s pioneers in the exhibition of ceramics as art.
-For its centennial, the museum has mounted an exhibition that explores this idea, 100 Masterpieces of Art Pottery, 1880–1930.
+For its centennial, the museum mounted an exhibition that explored this idea, 100 Masterpieces of Art Pottery, 1880–1930.

 Artistic ceramics is not a new concept.
 However, in the third quarter of the nineteenth century, there was increasing reaction against industrial, “soulless” factory production coupled with a growing awareness in the West of revered ceramic traditions from Asia.
 All of this came together, for the United States at least, at the national Centennial Exhibition in Philadelphia in 1876.
 It was in the aftermath of the Centennial that Americans began to see the potential for transforming domestic ceramics from merely decorative objects into art objects—in their shape, glaze, and surface treatment.